Ashritagogula/Multi-Tenant-SaaS-Platform-with-Project-Task-Management/docs/backend-architecture.md

 ## Summary

 This backend architecture design ensures a secure, maintainable, and scalable API layer.
 By separating concerns into dedicated middleware components, the system achieves strong authentication, fine-grained authorization, strict tenant isolation, reliable auditing, consistent error handling, and robust input validation.
+- This backend architecture design ensures a secure, maintainable, and highly scalable API layer for the multi-tenant SaaS platform.